 - sexual organ, or

-You violate California’s sexual assault law when you touch the other person against their, will which means that they did not consent to the act.
-In order to consent, a person must act freely and voluntarily knowing the nature of the act to which they are consenting.22
+Sexual battery is non-consensual.
+In order to consent, a person must act freely and voluntarily knowing the nature of the act to which they are consenting.4

 When you commit a sexual battery with the specific intent to “cause sexual abuse” against someone, it means that you intend to